 Overall, with an entrepreneurial mindset, teenagers can turn even the bleakest of situations into positive ones with the ingrained ability to look for a light at the end of the tunnel.

 “Entrepreneurs are not superheroes with special powers; they’re just ordinary people who were so passionate about seeing something new in the world that they couldn’t wait any longer for it to be created – they had to take action themselves,” said Rob Kingyens, founder and CEO of Yellowbrick, which partners with universities and media companies to create online courses around “passion industries like fashion, music, and sneaker trade.

-If a teenagerhild is passionate and curious enough, he will somehow manage to find his own path.
+If a teenager is passionate and curious enough, he will somehow manage to find his own path.
 That’s entrepreneurialism in a nutshell.

-Fostering entrepreneurial mindset in teenagers in an immense task but certainly achievable.
+Fostering an entrepreneurial mindset in teenagers is an immense task but certainly achievable.

 1. Model Business Behaviour

 There are so many life skills we teach our children to help them function well in society.
 These skills can be kindness, patience, decency, diligence, and many more.

 We also use sophisticated language in order to be a good vocal influence on our children.
 Similarly, it is critical to invite teens into our lives and expose them to business behaviour.
 You can talk business with them.

 Discuss the cost and the running expenses of your business, various business models and research and share good ideas on business activities.
 This will lay the foundations for an entrepreneurial mindset and help them to acquire business acumen.

 Encourage your teenager to look beyond the obvious options and look for creative outlets and solutions to earn extra pocket money.
 Teens can indulge with small business programmes to gain experience and be a part of a community that is moving towards success.